August 11, 2017

 Let's loop back to Niebuhr's prayer.
 We know we can't control the markets, but we can control our behavior in observing them.
 There is a saying in financial research circles that "A watched portfolio never performs."
 Note in this graph that almost two-thirds of the gains an investor could have had are lost due to behavior tied to anxiety and emotion.
 While they couldn't control what they were observing, what they were observing was controlling them.

 That's what I hope for people - that they'll reduce the financial news and background static, and accept what cannot be controlled.
-By doing so, they'll feel better and their investment returns will improve.
+By doing so, they'll feel better and their investment returns will likely improve over time.

 Shelburne, VT 05482